OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 through the `conceptscheme_label` argument.
 If no `conceptscheme_label` is present, the default label is the name of the file.

-Once the data is loaded in the database, the configuration of the added provider must be included in the :file:`my_thesaurus/skos/__init__.py`.
-A successfull run of the script will give a suggestion of the code to add to this file.
-Make sure to use the same ConceptSchem ID since it is needed to connect your provider and the conceptscheme in the database.
+Once the data is loaded in the database, your conceptscheme and provider will be ready, unless you chose the `--no-create-provider` option.
+This is rarely what you want and is only useful if you are doing some manual interventions in your database.

 For example, to insert this file: